RochesterinNYC/pivotal-tracker-shortcuts/README.md

 - Ctrl + Shift + \`: Point story as unestimated.
 - Ctrl + Shift + i: Jump into story's title field for editing.
 - Ctrl + Shift + u: Jump into story's description field for editing.
+- Ctrl + Shift + t: Jump into story's new task field.
+- Ctrl + Shift + k: Jump into story's new comment field.

 * Can point already pointed stories only if the story is currently open (uncollapsed).